 OWN LAPTOP REQUIRED for all courses.
 Please contact us at firstname.lastname@example.org if this will be a problem.

 * Please note that there are prerequisites for these courses.
-For the Intro to Artemis and Genomics on Artemis course, you will need to have completed an Intro to Unix course.
+For the Intro to Artemis and Genomics on Artemis course, you will need to have completed an Intro to Unix course (and/or the Intro to Artemis course, which is available in the morning).
 For the Transcriptomics course, you will need to have completed an Intro to R/R for Reproducible Scientific Analysis course.
 These courses will be presented by Intersect at Westmead on the following dates:

 Intro to Unix Shell and Command Line Basics